-Last Updated on October 18, 2022 by Wandering our World
+Last updated on January 23, 2023 by Wandering our World

+There are so many great destinations in Mexico, and Cabo and Tulum are two of the best.
 However, both offer very different vacations, so making the choice between Cabo and Tulum is as important as it is difficult.

-- A Quick Overview
+- A Quick Overview & Comparison

-- How Does The Natural Scenery & Outdoor Activities Compare
+- How Does The Natural Scenery & Outdoor Activities Compare?

 - Where To Stay According to Your Budget

-- Which Is The Better Holiday Choice
+- Which Is The Better Holiday Choice?

 While Cabo has its fair share of all-inclusive resorts (like Tulum), we have found that it does have a certain rustic authentic feel to it, and is a great place for walking, exploring, hiking and even whale watching!